 - All accommodations during the entire program period.
 This includes during orientation, time in all four countries, urban and rural stays, all excursions, and the final retreat.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

-- All homestays in Brazil, South Africa, and India
+- All homestays in Argentina, Spain, and South Africa

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.